apache/trafficcontrol/docs/source/admin/quick_howto/steering.rst

 Configure Delivery Service Steering
 ***********************************

-1)  Create two target delivery services in Traffic Ops.
-They must both be HTTP delivery services that are part of the same CDN.
+#.
+Create two target Delivery Services in Traffic Ops.
+They must both be HTTP Delivery Services that are part of the same CDN.

 .. image:: steering01.png
 	:scale: 100%
 	:align: center

-2) Create a delivery service with type STEERING in Traffic Ops.
+2) Create a Delivery Service with Type STEERING or CLIENT_STEERING in Traffic Ops.

 .. image:: steering02.png
 	:scale: 100%
 	:align: center

-3) Click the 'Manage Steering Assignments' button on the delivery service screen to assign targets.
+3) Click the 'Manage Steering Assignments' button on the Delivery Service screen to assign targets.

 .. image:: steering03.png
 	:scale: 100%